yvo-solutions/yvo-solutions-website/src/index.md

 <span class="content">

-[comment]: <> (Rework the text and add either the 3DX logo or some awesome 3D pic - buy one??)

 If you need an experienced software architect to implement custom applications on top of the 3DEXPERIENCE (R), you have come to the right place.
-With more than 10 years of experience in CAA and field experience of a successful 3DEXPERIENCE deployment, Yvo.Solutions is ideally positionned to provide you with the best in-class services.
+With more than 10 years of experience in CAA and field experience of successful 3DEXPERIENCE deployments, Yvo.Solutions is ideally positionned to provide you with the best in-class services.

 Read more [here]